fermyon/developer/content/spin/serverless-ai-hello-world.md

 ### Building and Deploying Your Spin Application

 Now that you have written your first Serverless AI app, it’s time to build and deploy it.
-To build your app run the following commands from inside your app’s folder (where the `spin.toml` file is located)
+To build your app run the following commands from inside your app’s folder (where the `spin.toml` file is located):

 {{ tabs "sdk-type" }}